stet-stet/goct_ismir2023/README.md

 ## (WIP) Generating charts

-unzip `generated.zip` to `generate` if you need this feature, or would like to try replicating Table 3.
+unzip `generated.zip` to `generate` on the highest directory of this repo, if you need this feature or would like to try replicating Table 3.

 `metrics_cond_centered_AR.py` is used to generate notes for the models trained on osu!.
 For the commands and the numbers please see that file.
 Moreover, `generated/millin_and_anmillin.ipynb` is used to generate stats for Table 3.
 Also in the `generated` folder are the files output from `metrics_cond_centered_AR.py` from the beat-aligned and non-beat-aligned models.

 The generated intermediate is output both on the console, and on the `outputs` folder that will be generated.
 Either route the output to a folder of your liking or copy the logged output from `outputs` folder, as well as the ground truth, generated with `generate_ref.py`.

-## Generating charts for the test set from the notes
+## (WIP) Generating charts for the test set from the notes generated

-`gen_to_beatmap_all.ipynb` has the code, but I would not dare make this into a script, since I think the code is very unrefined.
+`gen_to_beatmap_all.ipynb` has the code, but I would not dare make this into a script, since I the code is very unrefined.
 The scripts here read in the log files generated, parse them, and translate them into the `.osu` format with the help of preexisting .osu files.

 I have not implemented making stepmania charts at the moment, nor I have implemented making osu!mania charts from scratch. hopefully I will have the time to work on it in the future and release it to both communities.